fajieyuan/recommendation_transfer_learning_pretraining/README.md

 (1) We are the first to propose universal lifelong user representation learning mechanism for recommender system

-(2) We are the first to clear demonstrate the catastrophic forgetting and over-parameterization issues in recommender sytem.
+(2) We are the first to clearly demonstrate the catastrophic forgetting and over-parameterization issues in recommender sytem.

 (3) We release the dataset for lifelong user representation learning and source code.